 A few days ago I read a blog about Geronimo, a Chiricahua Apache warrior.
 The article is titled GERONIMO AND THE APACHE—THE TALIBAN OF THE WILD WEST?
 It was published on WordPress, 12-6-12, by NH Mallet, his website is THIS IS WAR (http://thisiswarblog.wordpress.com).
 As stated in his article, the United States government pursued Geronimo throughout the American west for many years until he finally surrendered in 1886.
 By any standard, Geronimo is a legend.
-I left a comment on his blog relating a story my grandma told me as a child; about my great, great grandpa, Ferdinand Weise, and Geronimo.
+I left a comment on his blog relating a story my grandma told me as a child; about my great great grandpa, Ferdinand Weise, and Geronimo.
 Since this story has been passed from one generation to the next, all I can do is presume the account is true.
 Oh, to be the proverbial fly on the wall…

 Mr. Mallet was kind enough to let me know he enjoyed my story and I thanked him for restoring a fond memory.
 So, I thought maybe other folks might find this tale as curious and fascinating as I do.

-I can’t recall if my grandma told me, but I have no idea how or when they first became friends.
-Geronimo is in our history books and my great grandpa is not.
-Regardless, does all that really matter?
-They met and became close friends, and I think that’s the most important thing.
+I can’t recall if my grandma told me, however I have no idea how or when they first became friends.
+Geronimo is in our history books and my great great grandpa is not.
+Their friendship is true and always will be.
+Though both are dead, their friendship, I’m confident, did not end when they died.

 Two distinctly different people met and became close friends.
 Their differences were never a barrier to accepting each other.
 That’s the most important thing.